rpwoodbu/mosh-chrome/README.md

     $ ./build.sh fast

   This will not work if you have not had a successful build in the "slow" mode.
-  Also note that it does not rebuild the .zip file, so DO NOT DISTRUBITE a "fast" build.

   To build on other platforms, you will need to get and setup the NaCl SDK and naclports yourself, and set `NACL_SDK_ROOT` and `NACL_PORTS` appropriately (see